 I also anchor “CBS6 This Morning” each Saturday and Sunday morning with my friend and colleague meteorologist Mike Stone.

-In my spare time I like to travel the world, hunt for Civil War relics with my metal detector on old battlefields.
+In my spare time I like to travel the world and hunt for Civil War relics with my metal detector on old battlefields.

 For the last several years, I’ve been tracking down and interviewing the soldiers who served in the 692nd Tank Destroyer Battalion during WWII.
 My late grandfather, William McQuade, was captain of ‘A’ Company in the 692nd.
 I’ve driven and flown to many states across America to meet these aging veterans in their homes and reunions.
 They’ve been sharing stories that help me get to know the grandfather I never met.